 - Increases the scope of test coverage.

-- The requirement of resources is far less than in manual testing.
+- The requirement for resources is far less than in manual testing.

 - It is more reliable.

-- Execution of test cases way faster and accurate.
+- Execution of test cases way faster and more accurately.

 - The team saves time for other levels in SDLC.